 Why Does My Air Conditioner Leak Water?

 Air Conditioner Leaking Water?It is time for fun in the sun.
-Unfortunately, with warmer temperatures also comes leaking air conditioners.
-One of the most frequently asked questions during the summer is “Why does my air conditioner leak water?”
-There are multiple reasons as to why this happens but before getting into the causes, turn your air conditioner off to prevent any further damage.
+With warmer temperatures also comes leaking air conditioners.
+It's common during the summer to ask: “Why is my air conditioner leaking water?”
+There are many reasons why this happens.
+Before talking about the causes, turn your air conditioner off.
+This helps to prevent any further damage.
 Now, it’s important that you understand how water is able to form on your AC unit.

-Evaporator CoilsAir conditioning units contain an evaporator coil that cools down the hot air.
+Evaporator CoilsAir conditioning units contain an evaporator coil.
+This cools down the hot air from your unit.
 In turn, this makes condensation form on the coil.
-The moisture that forms then falls into a drain pan, which then goes down a condensate line.
+The moisture that forms falls into a drain pan.
+From there, it goes down a condensate line.

-The Drain Pan is Damaged or RustedSome homeowners have air conditioners that are old.
-If this is the case, your drain pan may not be working properly.
-If the drain pan is damaged or rusted, the water will run straight through it.
-You can repair this by simply replacing the drain pan.
+The Drain Pan Has Damage or RustSome homeowners have air conditioners that are old.
+If this is the case, your drain pan may not be working right.
+If the drain pan has damage or rust, the water will run straight through it.
+You can repair this by replacing the drain pan.

-Having a clogged condensate line is actually the most common cause of water leaking from your HVAC unit.
+Having a clogged condensate line is the most common cause of HVAC leaking water.
 Over time, the condensation line can become clogged from dust, mold, sludge and dirt.
 Once this happens, the water that goes through it can back up into your house.
-To avoid a potentially enormous repair bill, you’ll have to unclog the pipe.
-There are various methods you can use to unclog the condensation line, such as using a wet/dry vacuum.
+To avoid a huge repair bill, you’ll have to unclog the pipe.
+There are many methods you can use to unclog the condensation line, such as using a wet/dry vacuum.

 Dirty Air Filters

-If your AC is leaking water or simply not working as well as it should, we've got you covered.
-Contact us at Cahill Heating, Air Conditioning and Electric to schedule an appointment today!
+If your air conditioner is leaking water or not working as well as it should, we've got you covered.
+Contact us at Cahill Heating, Air Conditioning and Electric to schedule an appointment!
 Call now at (847) 469-1794.